Accelerate Vision Health Series

 Thursday, Nov.
 7, 7:30 p.m.
 ET

-Join us as we reflect on the key breakthroughs in vision research and discuss exciting new directions and innovations for the future.
+In this episode we reflected on the key breakthroughs in vision research and discussed exciting new directions and innovations for the future.

-Leading retinal clinician-scientists, Dr. Ian MacDonald (University of Montreal) and Dr. Matthew Benson (University of Alberta), will share the real-world impact of past research and discuss the future of the field and emerging technologies that will shape the next decade of discovery.
+Leading retinal clinician-scientists, Dr. Ian MacDonald (University of Montreal) and Dr. Matthew Benson (University of Alberta), shared the real-world impact of past research and discussed the future of the field and emerging technologies that will shape the next decade of discovery.

-This first episode of the series will also offer viewers a behind-the-scenes look at what research and mentorship means and how it influences success.
+This first episode also offered viewers a behind-the-scenes look at what research and mentorship means and how it influences success.

 Meet the Speakers